jamesponwith/TelloDroneCv/README.md

 # TelloDroneCv
-Autonomous DJI Tello drone control using OpenCV
+Autonomous face tracking DJI Tello drone using OpenCV

 [Connect your bluetooth controller to computer]